 Scans are scheduled by the controller to run periodically and in parallel, using a graph coloring algorithm in ScanScheduler and a slot scheduling mechanism in SchedulerApp.

-cnWave nodes can be allocated IPv6 prefixes in three different ways.
-Distributed prefix allocation is when the nodes allocate prefixes amongst themselves using a distributed allocation scheme and is handled entirely by Open/R. Centralized prefix allocation (CPA) is a scheme where the controller allocates prefixes to all the nodes.
+cnWave nodes can be allocated IPv6 prefixes in two different ways.
+Centralized prefix allocation (CPA) is a scheme where the controller allocates prefixes to all the nodes.
 This scheme linearly scans through the prefix range and assigns unallocated prefixes to nodes.
 CPA serves mostly as a stepping stone for more advanced allocation schemes such as Deterministic prefix allocation (DPA).
 DPA involves segmenting the network into prefix zones, which are assigned subnet prefixes of the network seed prefix.
 Nodes will be allocated prefixes from their zone’s prefixes, allowing the POPs to advertise these subnets to their BGP peers and load-balance ingress traffic.